se-for-sci/se-for-sci.github.io/content/week1/intro.md

 # Introductions and motivation

+- Course by Henry Schreiner & Romain Teyssier.
+Some material written by Gabriel Perez-Giz for previous iterations of this course.

 ## The importance of software engineering in scientific computing

 It's really easy to learn to code.
 In fact, it's easier to _write_ code than _read_ code.